oerc-music/nin-remixer-public/notes/20180321-LDP-server-notes.md

 - melvincarvalho(at)gmail.com

-Gold isnt actively maintained but if someone with Go experience had time to help out, that would be welcome!
+Gold isn't actively maintained but if someone with Go experience had time to help out, that would be welcome!